Ahmmmyoo/Basic_React_Notes/README.md

 ### 1.1 Setup and Installation

-**Install Prerequisites**:
+#### Install Prerequisites:

 - Install [nodejs](https://nodejs.org/en) - JavaScript runtime environment required to run and manage React applications.
 - Install [VS Code](https://code.visualstudio.com/) - A popular code editor with extensive support for JavaScript and React.

-**Initialize a New React Project using Vite**: Vite is a build tool that provides a faster and leaner development experience for modern web projects.
+#### Initialize a New React Project using Vite

+Vite is a build tool that provides a faster and leaner development experience for modern web projects.

 `npm create vite@latest`